rachelrakov/text-analysis/sections/overview.md

 This tutorial will give a brief overview of the considerations and tools involved in basic text analysis with Python.
 By completing this tutorial, you will have a general sense of how to turn text into data using the Python package, NLTK.
 You will also be able to take publicly available text files and transform them into a corpus that you can perform your own analysis on.
 Finally, you will have some insight into the types of questions that can be addressed with text analysis.

-# Cloning the repository
+## Cloning the repository

 Before getting started, clone [this repository]() to your local machine.
 Instructions for cloning Git repositories can be found [here](https://github.com/DHRI-Curriculum/git/blob/master/sections/cloning.md).

-# Getting Started
+## Setup and installation

-You already installed the [Anaconda](https://www.anaconda.com/download/) distribution of Python 3.
-You will need nltk and matplotlib to complete this tutorial, both packages come installed with Anaconda.
+If you have not already installed the [Anaconda](https://www.anaconda.com/download/) distribution of Python 3, please do so.
+You will also need nltk and matplotlib to complete this tutorial.
+Both packages come installed with Anaconda.
 To check to be sure you have them, open a new Jupyter Notebook (or any IDE to run Python).

 Find Anaconda on your computer, Launch a Jupyter Notebook.

 ![jupyter](https://github.com/michellejm/NLTK_DHRI/blob/master/Images/jupyter.png)

 It will open in the browser.
-All of the directories (folders) in your home directory will appear.
+All of the directories (folders) in your home directory will appear - we'll get to that later.
 For now, select 'New' >> Python3 in the upper right corner.

 ![jupyter](https://github.com/michellejm/NLTK_DHRI/blob/master/Images/jupyter1.png)